pyg-team/pytorch-frame/README.md

 * `Materialization` handles converting the dataset into a `TensorFrame` and computes the column statistics for each semantic type.
 * `FeatureEncoder` encodes different semantic types into hidden embeddings.
 * `TableConv` handles column-wise interactions between different semantic types.
-* `Decoder` summaries the embeddings and generates the prediction outputs.
+* `Decoder` summarizes the embeddings and generates the prediction outputs.

 ## Implemented Deep Tabular Models